thoughtfulbloke/nzes/README.md

 # nzes
-R code for the New Zealand Election Study
+R code for the New Zealand Election Study (see http://www.nzes.org for the study site (I am in no way affiliated, this is just using things as public data))

+* makeCsvNZES2011.R

+This is some code for converting the Election survey results file in SPSS to a csv spreadsheet file.
+As there are values labels, but not values labels for every value, it needs a little massaging beyond the simple commands.